-The European Journal of International Relations (EJIR) is the peer-reviewed flagship journal of the Standing Group on International Relations (SGIR) of the European Consortium for Political Research.
+The European Journal of International Relations (EJIR) is the peer-reviewed flagship journal of the ECPR Standing Group on International Relations (SGIR) and the European International Studies Association (EISA).
 A joint committee of the SGIR and the European International Studies Association is responsible for the management and success of the journal.
 In keeping with the wide range of scholarly interests represented by the SGIR membership, the journal is broadly representative of the field of International Relations as it has evolved in Europe (see Aims and Scope).
 Since the establishment of the journal in 1995, the EJIR has become a major and independent voice in International Relations scholarship.
 Building on its European origins, it has developed over more than two decades to epitomize cutting edge theoretical debates and theoretically-informed empirical analysis that reflects the best of the global International Relations community.

 Praise for the EJIR:

 "It is a treat to have a journal that is dedicated to promoting cutting-edge research in international politics, especially one not bound to the fashions and fetishes that often plague the discipline."
 Linda Weiss